nclack/whisk/3rdParty/README.txt

 The Matlab related cmake macros were pulled from the kitware bug tracker [1].
 I've only used them to a limited extent.
 When I downloaded the code, the latest update to that bug had occured on May 23, 2011.
+I've made a few modifications.

 [1] http://public.kitware.com/Bug/view.php?id=8207